13 Visualising data with ggplot2

 Data elements can be colored in a data visualisation using aesthetic

-(Alternative British spelling colour
+named color (Alternative British spelling colour will also work in

 exactly same way).
 We can use color in a plot/visualisation primarily